metio/terraform-provider-k8s/docs/data-sources/policy_karmada_io_override_policy_v1alpha1_manifest.md

 Required:

-- `operator` (String) Operator indicates the operation on target field.Available operators are: add, replace and remove.
+- `operator` (String) Operator indicates the operation on target field.
+Available operators are: add, replace and remove.
 - `path` (String) Path indicates the path of target field

 Optional:

-- `value` (Map of String) Value to be applied to target field.Must be empty when operator is Remove.
+- `value` (Map of String) Value to be applied to target field.
+Must be empty when operator is Remove.